unitedastronomer/E1-572G-Hackintosh/README.md

 ### What's not working?

 - AirDrop, and other Airport related features.
+	- Replace to `BCM94360HMB`, and stay on Big Sur for full functionality.
-- DRM (macOS 11+)
+- DRM
+	- Broken on any non-mac intel iGPUs.
 - Bluetooth (macOS 12+)
+	- `Ath3kBT.kext` is not being maintained anymore.
+- Lid Wake
-- Lid Wake, requires keyboard intervention.
+	- Requires keyboard intervention.
 - Fan reading
+	- VirtualSMC does not support fan reading of this device's ENE ECs.
 - Hibernation[.](https://github.com/acidanthera/bugtracker/issues/386#issuecomment-503042790)